 Last year, someone asked the British Library Reference Service on Twitter what the service’s most requested book was.
 It was The Production of Space, requested 701 times between 1997 and April 2018.
 At the library at the University of Virginia, where I first checked it out, the book had a four-hour limit on its use due to high demand.

 Lefebvre was not the first to use “bodies” in a non-scientific context, and he wasn’t the first to use “spaces” in those contexts either—in that regard, he had plenty of company in 1970s French philosophy.
 But whatever its influence on the field of geography and urban studies (and judging from the treatment it has received from influential geographers like David Harvey, that influence is vast), and whatever the extent of its causality, The Production of Space was a large, influential work amid a movement of language as a new way of writing took root among a generation of intellectuals and academics.
-After the 1991 English translation of his book was published (and around the time people like Judith Butler were also using similar terms), use of “bodies” and “spaces” was adopted en masse by people outside the fields where the terms were traditionally used.
+After the 1991 English translation of his book was published (and around the time people like Judith Butler were also using similar terms), “bodies” and “spaces” were adopted en masse by people outside the fields where the terms were traditionally used.
 Twenty years after its publication, papers with “bodies” and “spaces” in Google Scholar were more likely to come from journals of the humanities and social sciences than of medicine, biology, or mathematics, or from patents.

-There was a time when that development would have struck me as damning evidence for a quote by Noam Chomsky, which for years stood in for most of my stance towards the language of the academic left:
+Until quite recently, that development would have struck me as damning evidence for a quote by Noam Chomsky, which for years stood in for most of my stance towards the language of the academic left:

 “If you look at what’s happening, it’s pretty easy to figure out what’s going on.
 Suppose you’re a literary scholar at some elite university or anthropologist or whatever.
 I mean, if you do your work seriously, that’s fine, but you don’t get any big prizes for it.
 On the other hand, you take a look at the rest of the university and you’ve got these guys in the physics department and the math department and they have all kinds of complicated theories which of course we can’t understand, but they seem to understand them, and they have principles and they deduce complicated things from the principles and they do experiments, they find either they work or they don’t work.
 That’s really impressive stuff.
 So I want to be like that too.
 So I want to have a theory.
 In the humanities, in literary criticism and anthropology and so on, there’s a field called “Theory”.
 We’re just like the physicists: They talk incomprehensibly, we can talk incomprehensibly.
 They have big words, we’ll have big words.
 They draw far reaching conclusions, we’ll draw far reaching conclusions.
 We’re just as prestigious as they are.
 Now if they say, well look, we’re doing real science and you guys aren’t, that’s white-male-sexist, you know, bourgois-whatever the answer is.
 How are we any different from them?
 Okay, that’s appealing.”